Koppio

-Koppio is a locality in the Australian state of South Australia located on the Eyre Peninsula about 256 km west of the state capital of Adelaide and about 32 km north of Port Lincoln, and within the Tod River catchment area.
-While long-established agricultural activities dominate (including sheep, cattle and buffalo grazing and wheat cropping) the region is also prospective for graphite and iron ore.
+Koppio is a locality in the Australian state of South Australia located on the Eyre Peninsula about 256 km west of the state capital of Adelaide and about 32 km north of Port Lincoln, and within the Tod River catchment area, Southern Australia While long-established agricultural activities dominate (including sheep, cattle and buffalo grazing and wheat cropping) the region is also prospective for graphite and iron ore.
 The Koppio Smithy Museum is a local tourist attraction replete with buildings and artifacts representing the early pioneer heritage of Eyre Peninsula.

 Mining and mineral exploration

 Companies actively exploring the area early in the 21st century included Eyre Iron Pty Ltd (a joint venture of Centrex Metals) and Lincoln Minerals.
 Eyre Iron's proposed Fusion Magnetite Project was the most advanced prospective mine development project in the area.
 Graphite was first mined in the area in 1866.
 The Koppio Graphite Mine originally operated in the early 1900s and was revisited between 1941 and 1944.